adi-cohen/part2/README.md

 * **A-sart** - an informed search algorithm, starting from a specific starting node of a graph, it aims to find a path to the given goal node having the smallest cost .
 It does this by maintaining a tree of paths originating at the start node and extending those paths one edge at a time until its termination criterion is satisfied. [read more](https://en.wikipedia.org/wiki/A*_search_algorithm)

-at the end we chose the best algorithm
+we preformes an experiment and choose the most effective algorithem. below the result of the experiment:
 ![the table](https://github.com/adi-cohen/part2/blob/master/table.png)